 We recommend that clients temporarily reduce dosage of certain medications during therapy such as, benzodiazepines, in order to achieve maximized results.
+We will work with each client to optimize their treatment plan.
 This DOES NOT mean you shouldn’t receive ketamine treatment while taking benzodiazepines.
 It is perfectly safe; we just want to guarantee the best results for each patient.

 No. Patients have not reported any symptoms of addiction.
 In fact, we use ketamine to treat addiction, as it has been found to be remarkably effective in preventing withdrawal symptoms and drug, alcohol, or medication cravings.